Dummi26/mers/README.md

     println("Hello, World!")

 If you're familiar with other programming languages, this is probably what you expected.
 Running it prints Hello, World! between the two five-dash-lines.
 The `"` character starts/ends a string literal.
-This creates a value of type `string` which is then passed to the `println()` function, which writes the string to the programs stdout.
+This creates a value of type `String` which is then passed to the `println()` function, which writes the string to the programs standard output (stdout).

 ### Hello, World?